-The map shows positive clubroot findings by RM, discovered through visual field symptoms and/or presence of clubroot spores in soil through laboratory testing for DNA.
-Testing completed from 2009 to September 2019 is still considered limited.
+The Manitoba clubroot distribution map (pictured) shows positive clubroot findings by RM, discovered through visual field symptoms and/or presence of clubroot spores in soil through laboratory testing for DNA.
+Testing completed from 2009 to September 2022 is still considered limited.
 Positive findings have been at low concentrations, usually below 5,000 spores/gram soil and throughout the province.
 As more fields are sampled, the map will be updated.

 RMs have been highlighted to show the highest concentration of clubroot spores found.
 This does not mean all fields in the specific RM have these concentrations.
 As clubroot spore concentrations can be highly variable within a field, the RM classification indicates only the maximum spore concentration found in any field in the RM.
 Further explanation on the concentration categories are as follows: